PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-07 19:29:31
+Last updated: 2024-04-07 19:31:10
-Random Quote: I'm honest.
-It's the world that's awful.  -  Sandor Clegane
+Random Quote: Joel: "Where'd you get the money for this?"
+Sarah: "Drugs.
+I sell hardcore drugs."
+Joel: "It's better than what I do." - Joel Miller